Language Access

 United Way of Southern Nevada’s Language Access Plan

-The program aims to support historically marginalized and under-resourced communities in Southern Nevada by providing a pathway for nonprofit organizations to develop language access plans intended to provide links to social services in multiple languages.
-This federally funded project, administered by UWSN, is designed to identify service gaps in our community and ensure that individuals with limited English proficiency are empowered to successfully navigate the diverse network of necessary resources, support, and information.
+The program aimed to support historically marginalized and under-resourced communities in Southern Nevada by providing a pathway for nonprofit organizations to develop language access plans intended to provide links to social services in multiple languages.
+This federally funded project, administered by UWSN, was designed to identify service gaps in our community and ensure that individuals with limited English proficiency were empowered to successfully navigate the diverse network of necessary resources, support, and information.

-UWSN’s Cross-sector Steering Committee will review all applications and develop an Asset Map of the twelve nonprofit organizations who will receive technical support and training to develop and implement their individual language access plans.
-Under UWSN leadership, this cohort of twelve nonprofits will collaborate to ensure residents’ access to emergency services and emerging issues are provided in our community’s eight most often spoken languages besides English.
-Based on reliable government data and census sources, the project includes, but is not limited to, the following languages:
+UWSN’s Cross-sector Steering Committee reviewed all applications and developed an Asset Map of the twelve nonprofit organizations who received technical support and training to develop and implement their individual language access plans.
+Under UWSN leadership, this cohort of twelve nonprofits collaborated to ensure residents’ access to emergency services and emerging issues was provided in our community’s nine most often spoken languages besides English.
+Based on reliable government data and census sources, the project included, but was not limited to, the following languages:

 • American Sign Language (ASL)